Ampang and Sri Petaling lines: Stations

-The Ampang and Sri Petaling Lines run on a common route between Sentul Timur station and Chan Sow Lin station, serving central Kuala Lumpur and the city centre, effectively making all the stations on this section act as interchanges between both lines.
+The LRT Ampang and Sri Petaling Lines run on a common route between Sentul Timur station and Chan Sow Lin station, serving Kuala Lumpur city centre, effectively making all the stations on this section act as interchanges between both lines.
 The stations have a dedicated platform for trains travelling north to Sentul Timur, and one for trains travelling to Chan Sow Lin, with trains on the respective lines taking turns to stop at the stations at a given time.
 From the Chan Sow Lin station, the lines diverge and run separately.
-The Ampang Line travels to its terminus, Ampang station, serving towns in the Cheras and Ampang Jaya regions.
-The Sri Petaling Line runs to Putra Heights station, where it meets the Kelana Jaya Line, serving southern Kuala Lumpur and Puchong.
+The LRT Ampang Line travels to its terminus, Ampang station, serving towns in the Cheras and Ampang Jaya areas.
+The LRT Sri Petaling Line runs to Putra Heights station, where it meets the LRT Kelana Jaya Line, serving southern Kuala Lumpur and Puchong.

-Stations on both the lines have similar architectural designs and are a mixture of surface and elevated stops.
-There are no underground stations on both lines.
-Most of the stations utilise two side platforms, except for 4 stations that use one single island platform.
-Chan Sow Lin station has 2 island platforms, allowing cross-platform transfers between trains from Ampang and Putra Heights, while the Putra Heights station has 2 side platforms and 1 island platform to facilitate transfers between the Sri Petaling Line and Kelana Jaya Line.
+Stations on both lines have similar architectural designs and are a mixture of surface and elevated stops.
+There are no underground stations on either line.
+Most of the stations have two side platforms, except for four stations that use one single island platform.
+Chan Sow Lin station has two island platforms, allowing cross-platform interchange between trains from Ampang and Putra Heights, while Putra Heights station has two side platforms and one island platform to facilitate transfers between the LRT Sri Petaling Line and the LRT Kelana Jaya Line.

-The stations were initially built without accessibility options for disabled passengers.
-At the beginning of 2012, disabled-friendly facilities for most stations on both lines were installed.
+The stations were initially built without accessibility options for physically challenged passengers.
+Disabled-friendly facilities for most stations on both lines were installed at the beginning of 2012.